 Sir Alex Ferguson is arguably the greatest manager of all-time.

-The Scotsman had great success at St Mirren and Aberdeen but undoubtedly his best spell came at Manchester United.
+The Scotsman had incredible success throughout his career but undoubtedly his most fruitful spell came at Manchester United.